cbdag/cerenbdag/index.md

 ## Ph.D.
 Thesis

-_Thermalization and Information Scrambling in Quantum Phases_ (ongoing) **Advisors**: Kai Sun (U. of Michigan, Physics Dept.); Luming Duan (Tsinghua University, Cent. for Quantum Information).
+_Thermalization and Information Scrambling in Quantum Phases_ (ongoing - expected 2021)

+**Advisors**: Kai Sun (U. of Michigan, Physics Dept.); Luming Duan (Tsinghua University, Cent. for Quantum Information).

+## BSc.
+Theses

+_A Readout Method for a Flux Qubit-Resonator System in the Ultrastrong Coupling Regime._ 2015.

+**Advisors**: Pol Forn-Diaz (IQC); Chris Wilson (IQC).

+**Performed:** Institute for Quantum Computing, University of Waterloo, Canada.

+**Submitted to:** Electrical and Electronics School of Istanbul Technical University, Turkey.